rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/istio/_index.md

 Using Rancher, you can connect, secure, control, and observe services through integration with [Istio](https://istio.io/), a leading open-source service mesh solution.
 Istio provides behavioral insights and operational control over the service mesh as a whole, offering a complete solution to satisfy the diverse requirements of microservice applications.

+## Prerequisites

+The required resource allocation for each service is listed in the [configuration options]({{< baseurl >}}/rancher/v2.x/en/cluster-admin/tools/istio/config/).
+Please review it before attempting to enable Istio.

+In larger deployments, it is strongly advised that the infrastructure be placed on dedicated nodes in the cluster.

 ## Enabling Istio

 As an [administrator]({{< baseurl >}}/rancher/v2.x/en/admin-settings/rbac/global-permissions/) or [cluster owner]({{< baseurl >}}/rancher/v2.x/en/admin-settings/rbac/cluster-project-roles/#cluster-roles), you can configure Rancher to deploy Istio to your Kubernetes cluster.